otaxhu/esp-uuid/README.md

-# esp-uuid: Library to manipulate and generate UUIDs.
+# Library to manipulate and generate UUIDs.
 Compatible with ESP-IDF

 ## Installation:
 1. Create a project directory, inside of a directory create the `main` and `components` directories: